Chinese Translation Services

 2508Average Projects Per month

 Written Chinese are considered logograms, where in general, the characters represent concepts and ideas.
 It is categorized as either traditional or simplified with the latter heavily influenced by reforms in the writing system made at the governmental level and promoted since the 1950s and 1960s.
-Other iterations of Chinese writing have also spread to neighbouring countries and the languages of these countries have adopted these elements of the Chinese writing system into their own.
+Other iterations of Chinese writing have also spread to neighboring countries and the languages of these countries have adopted these elements of the Chinese writing system into their own.
 Simplified Chinese is officially used in Mainland China and Singapore, while Traditional Chinese is used in Taiwan and Hong Kong.

 Written Chinese can either be written from left to right, read from the top to the bottom of the page, or vertically with the columns of text occurring from right to left.
 Perhaps the most notable characteristic of the script is the amount of characters that users of the language have to know in order to be considered literate.
 6,000 characters are designated as common with thousands more required to read more technical texts.
 The script normally does not denote sounds but rather concepts represented in iconic form, something that vastly differs from more Western scripts.
 A minority of the characters do, however represent sounds.
 Many changes of the script have occurred throughout the history, which may have buried the original meaning or sounds of the characters.